32.1 CONSTRUCTION OF FORTIFICATIONS

 32.54 ONE BEACH DEFENSE COUNTER PER HEX: No more than one beach defense counter may be placed in a hex.

 32.55 EFFECTS OF BEACH DEFENSES: Ground units in a hex containing a beach defense counter receive a +1 DM when defending against seaborne invasion.
-This +1 DM is negated if the ground units are also attacked by enemy ground units or partisans from an adjacent land hex, but is not negated solely by an airdrop.
+This +1 DM is negated if the ground units are also attacked by enemy ground units from an adjacent land hex, but is not negated solely by an airdrop.
 Beach defenses have no effect on attrition, ZoCs, supply or air defense.

 32.56 FORTIFICATION OF HEXES CONTAINING BEACH DEFENSES: A beach defense counter and a fortification may be constructed in the same hex, provided this is done in different turns (32.53).
 If a hex contains both a fortification and a beach defense counter, ground units defending against seaborne invasion receive a +2 DM and ground units defending against other ground attacks receive a +1 DM.
 The land hexsides of such a hex are fortified for attrition, ZoC and supply purposes.

 32.57 ELIMINATED BY ENEMY OCCUPATION: Beach defenses are permanently eliminated if their hex comes under enemy control.

 32.61 COST: Subject to the qualifications set out below, island groups may be fortified by Japan and the Western Allies, at the same BRP and RP cost, as for building a fortification.
 The BRP cost of the Western Allies fortifying an island group is paid by the U.S. (EXCEPTION: If Japan only attacks Britain, Britain pays the BRP cost for fortifying island groups until the U.S. enters the war, except for island groups occupied by the U.S.).